tianqing108/tortoise-plus/docs/contrib/fastapi.rst

 .. _contrib_fastapi:

 ================================
-Tortoise-ORM FastAPI integration
+tortoise-plus FastAPI integration
 ================================

-We have a lightweight integration util ``tortoise.contrib.fastapi`` which has a class ``RegisterTortoise`` that can be used to set/clean up Tortoise-ORM in lifespan context.
+We have a lightweight integration util ``tortoise.contrib.fastapi`` which has a class ``RegisterTortoise`` that can be used to set/clean up tortoise-plus in lifespan context.

 FastAPI is basically Starlette & Pydantic, but in a very specific way.